 Simple language fact sheet for patients: estimated Glomerular Filtration Rate (eGFR) formula

-Note: The eGFR MDRD measurement of GFR has been superceded by the CKD-EPI forumla
+Note: The eGFR MDRD measurement of GFR has been superseded by the CKD-EPI formula

 Early detection and treatment for CKD can reduce the progression and cardiovascular risk associated with CKD by up to 50% and may also improve quality of life.
 Routine testing for individuals at increased risk of CKD is important and easily carried out in Primary Care.

 *1 year for individuals with diabetes or hypertension

 For further information refer to our treatment guideline handbook at

 Chronic Kidney Disease (CKD) Management in General Practice>

 These tools are useful for health professionals to refer to when calculating a patient's GFR